PrinceTube99/CeneoScraper/README.md

 |Date of purchasing product|span.user-post__published > time:nth-child(2)\["datetime"\]|bought_on|
 |For how many users useful|button.vote-yes > span|useful_for|
 |For how many users useless|button.vote-no > span|useless_for|

-## Stages of project

-1) Extraction of elements for a single opinion to separate variables
-2) Extraction of elements for a single opinion to one complex variable
-3) Extraction of all opinions form single page to list
-4) Extraction of all opinions for certain product and saving it to file